mauryajatin45/CodeLab--Web-Based-Code-Editor/README.md

-# CodeLab - Web-based Multi-language Code Editor Platform
+# CodeLab

-## Overview

-CodeLab is a React + Vite web application that provides a multi-language code editor platform designed for developers and learners to write, run, save, and share code snippets in various programming languages.
-It offers an intuitive interface with enhanced features such as complexity analysis visualization and cloud integration.
+CodeLab is a web-based code editor platform that supports multiple programming languages with features such as syntax highlighting, line numbering, auto-completion, code execution, complexity analysis, snippet saving, sharing, and Google Drive integration.

+## Live Demo

+The application is live and accessible at: [https://codelab.mauryajatin.me](https://codelab.mauryajatin.me)

 ## Features

-- **Multi-language Support:** Write code in Python, JavaScript, Java, and C++ with sample starter code for each language.
+- **Multi-language support:** Python, JavaScript, Java, C++
-- **Code Editor:** A simple and responsive code editor with syntax highlighting (via textarea styling) and keyboard shortcuts.
-- **Run Code:** Simulate code execution with mock outputs and complexity analysis for time and space.
-- **Save Snippets:** Save your code snippets locally within the app for easy access and management.
-- **Share Code:** Generate shareable URLs encoding your code and language for easy sharing.
+- **Code editor:** Powered by Monaco Editor with line numbering, syntax highlighting, and VS Code-like auto-completion
+- **Code execution:** Runs code using Judge0 API with output display
+- **Complexity analysis:** Time and space complexity analysis with detailed descriptions
+- **Snippet management:** Save, load, and share code snippets
+- **Google Drive integration:** Save code files directly to Google Drive
-- **Theme Toggle:** Switch between dark and light themes for comfortable coding.
+- **Theme toggle:** Switch between dark and light themes
-- **Google Drive Integration:** Connect your Google Drive account to save code files directly to the cloud.
-- **Complexity Analysis:** Visualize time and space complexity with bars and growth charts to understand algorithm efficiency.
+- **Resizable output window:** Adjustable output panel height with drag slider
+- **Keyboard shortcuts:** Ctrl+Enter to run code, Ctrl+S to save snippet

-## Technologies Used
+## Project Structure

-- React
-- Vite
-- Tailwind CSS for styling
+- `src/CodeEditorPlatform.jsx`: Main component managing state and layout
+- `src/components/`: Contains modular React components such as Header, Sidebar, CodeEditor, Output, etc.
-- lucide-react for icons
+- `src/utils/complexity.js`: Utility functions for complexity analysis
+- `public/`: Static assets
+- `package.json`: Project dependencies and scripts

 ## Usage

-1. Select a programming language from the dropdown.
+- Select a programming language from the dropdown.
-2. Write or modify the code in the editor area.
+- Write or edit code in the editor.
-3. Run the code using the "Run" button or press Ctrl+Enter.
+- Click **Run** or press **Ctrl+Enter** to execute the code.
-4. View the output and complexity analysis in the output section.
+- View output and complexity analysis in the output panel.
-5. Save snippets locally using the save button or Ctrl+S.
-6. Share your code by generating a shareable URL.
-7. Toggle between dark and light themes using the theme button.
+- Save snippets for later use or share them via generated URLs.
-8. Save your code to Google Drive by connecting your account and specifying a file name.
+- Save code files to Google Drive after connecting your account.

-## Development

-This project is bootstrapped with Vite and uses React for the frontend.
-Tailwind CSS is used for styling, and lucide-react provides the icon set.
+- Resize the output panel by dragging the slider between editor and output.

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.

+## Contact

+For any questions or feedback, please contact the maintainer.

+---

+Enjoy coding with CodeLab!